 - Drink plenty of fluids.

-- Avoid changing positions quickly, especially getting up from a sitting or lying-down position.
+- Avoid changing positions quickly, especially when you get up from a sitting or lying down position.

 - Sleep with the foot of your bed raised.